top of page

 Massage is yet another powerful resource available after surgical procedures to aid in the physical and emotional healing process.
 It is important to note, massage is not a cure-all and should not take the place of other therapies prescribed by your doctor, but may be a wonderful way to weave complementary and alternative medicines into your treatment plan.

 Stephanie McCutchin is a Licensed Massage Therapist and owner of Sakom Massage and Wellness.
 The word Sakom is inspired by the Menominee language and translates to extending peace to yourself and others.
 Creating a peaceful space for clients to relax, recharge, and recuperate is the main focus at Sakom.
-Stephanie’s practice is located in the historic Willow Tree Wellness center in the heart of Lodi, Wisconsin.
-The center is solely dedicated to professional healers who offer a variety of services.
+Stephanie’s practice is located in the heart of Lodi, Wisconsin.
 To learn more about massage and to book your appointment today call, 608-564-5330 or click here.

 35 views0 comments